American Scouting overseas

 There have been American Scouts overseas since almost the inception of the movement, often for similar reasons as the present day.
-Within the Boy Scouts of America (BSA), these expatriate Scouts are now served by two overseas Councils and the Direct Service program.
+Within the Scouting America formerly the Boy Scouts of America (BSA), these expatriate Scouts are now served by two overseas local Councils.
 Within the Girl Scouts of the USA, the USAGSO serves such a purpose.

-Boy Scouts of America
+Scouting America (formerly the Boy Scouts of America)

 Direct Service

-The Direct Service is a program service of the Boy Scouts of America's International Division, created in 1955 to make the Scouting program available to citizens of the United States and their dependents living in countries outside the jurisdiction of the Transatlantic Council (headquartered in Brussels, Belgium and serving American Scouts in Europe, Africa and the Middle East), the Aloha Council (serving youth residing in much of the eastern and Central Pacific as well as Guam, American Samoa, and several Hawaiian islands) and the Far East Council (headquartered in Japan, serving several nations in the western Pacific.)
+The Direct Service was a program service of the Scouting America/Boy Scouts of America's International Division, created in 1955 to make the Scouting program available to citizens of the United States and their dependents living in countries outside the jurisdiction of the Transatlantic Council (headquartered in Brussels, Belgium and serving American Scouts in Europe, Africa, the Middle East and parts of Asia), the Aloha Council (serving youth residing in much of the eastern and Central Pacific as well as Guam, American Samoa, and several Hawaiian islands) and the Far East Council (headquartered in Japan, serving several nations in Asia and the western Pacific.)

-The National Capital Area Council administers Direct Service serving chartered in North and South America.
+The National Capital Area Council provides service and assistance to chartered units and individuals in North and South America.

+Direct Service, as a BSA local Council, no longer exists.
+In 2018, units and individuals registered in former Direct Service units were transferred to Transatlantic, Far East, or National Capital Area Council, depending on where they live or work.
+Records have been closed out and transferred to those three local Councils.